 ABOUT DR. ROSE

-Elizabeth Frances Rose was born in 1924 in Germiston, South Africa.
-She spent much of her early childhood near what is now Addo Elephant National Park in South Africa’s Eastern Cape, where it was not uncommon to see elephant tracks on her many jaunts through the bush near her family’s farm.
+She was born Elizabeth Frances Rose on May 18, 1924 in Germiston, South Africa, the fourth and youngest child of Arthur Francis Rose and Beatrice Dale Ellis.
+She spent most of her early childhood near what is now Addo Elephant National Park in South Africa’s Eastern Cape.
+For the rest of her life, she fondly remembered spotting elephant tracks on her many treks exploring the bush near the family’s farm.

-After scrapping her initial plans to pursue psychology—women at that time were discouraged from working in the country’s mental hospitals—Dr. Rose practiced first as a surgeon in Johannesburg and then later as an outpatient and emergency medicine doctor in Pretoria.
+Though Elizabeth originally planned to practice psychology, women at that time were discouraged from working in the country’s mental hospitals.
+She instead became a surgeon in Johannesburg, and later an outpatient and emergency medicine doctor in Pretoria.
 When the family moved to East London, she took a job in a pathology laboratory.
+It was there she noticed an alarming spike in esophageal cancer cases that appeared to cluster in parts of the city with high levels of bootlegging activity.
+Investigation revealed that a local unlicensed brewer was using barrels containing tar and other carcinogenic compounds, inadvertently sickening customers.

-Upon their retirement Dr. Rose and her husband spent several years sailing around the world before emigrating to the United States, where all five of their children eventually moved as well.
-The couple settled in Newburg, Missouri, a rural community that Dr. Rose found pleasantly similar to the landscape of her childhood.
-Dr. Lutherus te Groen passed away in 2005.
+Upon their retirement, Elizabeth and Loet sailed for several years around the world before landing in the United States, where all five of their children eventually emigrated.
+The couple settled in Newburg, Missouri, whose rural setting evoked for Elizabeth warm memories of her childhood home.
+Dr. Lutherus te Groen passed away in 2005, after 56 years of marriage.

 MEDIA